Great Things to Do in Ontario, Canada For All Seasons

 Even though we talk about Ontario waterfalls below, Niagara Falls – both the city and the waterfalls – deserve their own spot.
 This is because it’s one of the top attractions in Ontario and easily one of the best things to do in Canada!

-To be clear, Niagara Falls is both the city in Canada and the name of the grouping of waterfalls on the Niagara River.
 The “main waterfall” everyone likely knows as Niagara Falls is called Horseshoe Falls due to its U-shape.
 It’s also easy to get to Niagara Falls via the highways so it can be a doable drive if you’re in southern Ontario.

 The city itself is also full of things to do and places to stay to make a whole weekend out of a trip there.